Don Featherstone (filmmaker, 1902–1984): Career

 While working at the Toowoomba Foundry, Featherstone undertook first-aid training, and in 1939 received his instructor's certificate from the St John Ambulance Association.
 From 1942 he worked as a medical orderly at Wallangara, Canungra, and Truscott in the Civil Construction Corp.

 Featherstone became an ambulance officer in 1946 at the Toowoomba station of the Queensland Ambulance Transport Brigade.
 He also worked as an honorary instructor.

 Featherstone combined his interest in film with his work in first aid presenting film programmes on the subject.

 He became a nurse in 1961, an occupation Featherstone kept until 1968.
 He instructed in first-aid at the Toowoomba Mental Hospital from 1965, and on 27 July 1966 he was awarded with the insignia of the serving brother of the Order of St John.

 Film

-Featherstone started his life as a filmmmaker in 1926, when he bought a second hand camera, a 16-mm Kodascope.
+Featherstone started his life as a filmmaker in 1926, when he bought a second hand camera, a 16-mm Kodascope.

 In 1952 he was a foundation member of the Darling Downs Amateur Cine Society, and became a life member in 1961.

 He was widely acknowledged as the best amateur filmmaker in Australia, and his collection of films was passed to the Heritage Building Society in 1982.